Poland reports highest number of COVID-related deaths in fourth wave | Health

 - Poland

-Poland reported 775 COVID-related deaths on Friday, the highest daily number in the fourth wave of the coronavirus pandemic, the data from the health ministry showed.
+Poland reported 794 COVID-related deaths on Wednesday, the highest number in the fourth wave of the pandemic, a deputy health minister said, adding the figure could be a result of delayed reporting due to the Christmas holidays.

-Poland has been dealing with persistently high daily case numbers in a fourth wave that has forced authorities to tighten restrictions.
-On Friday Poland reported 18,021 new coronavirus cases with the total number of infections since the start of the pandemic crossing 4 million.
-"Unfortunately, (deaths) dominate among the elderly and the unvaccinated... we do not get vaccinated and we go to hospitals too late," ministry's spokesman Wojciech Andrusiewicz told reporters.
+More than 75% of those who died were unvaccinated, Waldemar Kraska said.
+"I think we are currently experiencing a peak in the number of people who are dying," he told private television channel Polsat News.

-The ministry also said that almost 83% of 775 people who died last day were over 65 years old, while 73% of dead were not vaccinated.
+Poland has been experiencing a persistently high rate of daily infections, though the Omicron variant has yet to gain a foothold there.
+On Wednesday, Poland reported 15,571 new COVID-19 infections, 13% less than a week ago, Kraska said.
+As of Tuesday, the country only had 25 confirmed Omicron cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)